 \subsection{Communication Complexity}

+We define some basic concepts in communication complexity and refer the reader to \cite{NK96,RY20} for an introduction to communication complexity.
+Typically, a communication problem is a sequence $f = (f_n)_{n \in \bN}$ of functions\footnote{In the literature, the domain is usually $\zo^n \times \zo^n$.
+We use $[n] \times [n]$ to highlight the graph interpretation.} $f_n : [n] \times [n] \to \zo$.
+In this paper it will be more convenient to define a \emph{communication problem} as a set of (not necessarily square) matrices $\cM$.
+For a fixed \emph{communication matrix} $M \in \cM$, we write $\CC(M)$ for the cost of the optimal two-way, randomized communication protocol computing $M$, defined as follows.

-We refer the reader to \cite{NK96,RY20} for an introduction to communication complexity.
-For a function $f : \cX \times \cY \to \zo$, we will write $\CC(f)$ for the optimal two-way, public-coin randomized communication cost of $f$.
-Informally, in this model, the players Alice and Bob share a source of randomness.
-Alice receives input $x$, Bob receives input $y$, and they communicate by sending messages back and forth using their shared randomness.
-After communication, Bob must output a (random) value $b \in \zo$ such that $b = f_n(x,y)$ with probability at least $2/3$.
-The cost of such a protocol is the maximum over all inputs of the number of bits communicated between the players.
+Informally, two players Alice and Bob share a source of randomness.
+Alice receives input $x$ which is a row index of $M$, Bob receives input $y$ which is a column index of $M$, and they communicate by sending messages back and forth using their shared randomness.
+After communication, Bob must output a (random) value $b \in \zo$ such that $b = M(x,y)$ with probability at least $2/3$.
+The cost of such a protocol is the maximum, over all inputs $x, y$, of the number of bits communicated between the players.
 Formally, the definition is as follows.